jade-genevieve/db-workshop-01-slack/README.md

 ```

-## 12: Find the names of every user who has never sent a message
+## 12: Find the names of every user who has never sent a message that didn't end with 'has joined the channel'

 ```sql